nobohan/OpenArdenneMap/templates/README.md

 The marked trail list is made by querying the OSM database and writing a list of marked trails in a svg file.

 See ./marked_trails/.
-There is a small script runnning in a virtual env.
+There is a small script running in a virtual env.

 ## Why this scale factor of 18%